RedisLabs/redislabs-docs/content/rc/databases/configuration/data-persistence.md

     The AOF file records write operations made to the database; it can be updated every second or on every write (_Flexible or Annual plans only_).

 - Snapshots are copies of the in-memory database, taken at periodic intervals (one, six, or twelve hours).
-This allows the data to be restored to the point-in-time of the snapshot.
+You can restore data to the snapshot's point in time.

 AOF files provide greater protection (durability) than snapshots at the cost of resources and recovery time.
-AOF requires more resources to store individual operations and recovery takes longer as the database is reconstructed from the record nearly to the point of failure.
-Snapshot recovery is faster, however, there's a greater risk of data loss depending on the time between failure and the most recent snapshot.
+Although snapshot recovery is faster, the risk of data loss is higher, depending on the time between failure and the most recent snapshot.

+{{<warning>}}
-Data persistence can be also disabled.
-In such cases, data is lost when the database goes down.
+If you turn off data persistence, data is lost when the database goes down.
+{{</warning>}}

 ## Configure data persistence